Merzasphor/MWSE/docs/source/types/tes3fader.md

 ### `update`

 Updates the fader for the current frame.
+This method needs to be called each frame for fader to be present.

 ```lua
 myObject:update()